South Carolina Style BBQ…in San Diego

 bbq2

 I, (like most with taste buds) love BBQ.
 If my wife wasn’t so rad, I might’ve married it.
 (I looked into it..totally okay in Mississippi.)
 BBQ comes in all shapes, flavors and sizes.
-Everyone tweeks their recipe just a little different than the next, as they should.
+Everyone tweeks their recipe just a little different than the next person, as they should.
+But South Carolina style looked to separate itself.

 So much variety from just a few basic principles.
 Season meat–smoke or slow-cook meat–dress meat (with something sweet and sour).
 How you get those three rules done is up to you.